kevin-montrose/Jil/README.md

 ### Trade Memory For Speed

-Jil's internal serializers are (in the absense of recusrive types) monolithic, and per-type; avoiding extra runtime lookups, and giving
+Jil's internal serializers are (in the absense of recursive types) monolithic, and per-type; avoiding extra runtime lookups, and giving
 .NET's JIT more context when generating machine code.

+The serializers Jil create also do no Options checking at serialization time, Options are baked in at first use.
+This means that Jil may create up to 32 different serializers for a single type (though in practice, many fewer).

 ### Optimizing Member Access Order